shawnduong18/ucsd-parking-dashboard/README.md

 **One survey day per quarter** is the most significant constraint.
 The model learns historical patterns, not real-time conditions.
 Events, construction, weather, and exam periods are not taking into consideration.
 The accuracy ceiling across all three models sits between 72–74%.

 **Format drift across six years** required significant reverse-engineering.
 Each format generation made different assumptions about how to organize lot-level data, and several fields changed names, positions, or granularity between versions.
+Additionally, some parking lots were not included in the data however they are present on the dashboard through the OpenStreetMaps API so they aren't included in predictions.

 **Lot naming inconsistencies** meant the same physical structure could appear as `(P341-7)` in a 2020 file and `Hopkins` in a 2024 file.
 A manual mapping was required to reconcile these.